srmnikhil/urban-mart/README.md

-# 📱 Urban Mart — Grocery Shopping App
+# 📱 Urban Mart — Grocery MobileApp

 Urban Mart is a **modern mobile grocery application** that brings your neighborhood market to your pocket.
 Built with **React Native + Expo**, it delivers a smooth, native-like shopping experience with fast performance, clean UI, and real-world usability.